 CAUTION!
 The read_xdc, read_vhd1, read_verilog, read_ip, and read_edif Tcl commands are designed for use with Non-Project Mode only.
-For more information, see Working with Sources in Non-Project Mode in Chapter 3.
+For more information, see Working with Sources in Non-Project Mode.

 TIP: You can use the PATH_MODE property with the add_files Tcl command to specify whether to use absolute or relative paths.
 By default, relative paths are used.
-For more information, see the Vivado Design Suite Properties Reference Guide (UG912) [Ref 14].
+For more information, see the Vivado Design Suite Properties Reference Guide (UG912).